Table of Contents

 The role of the Chief Data Officer (CDO) is inextricably linked with data governance.
 Without experience managing data governance programs, candidates simply don't have the experience to oversee a company-wide data strategy.

-In the same way a Chief Marketing Officer needs more than communications experience or a CEO must have touched every point in modern business during their career, to become a CDO, you can't simply have mastery of a single skill set.
+In the same way a Chief Marketing Officer needs more than communications experience or a CEO must have touched every point in modern business during their career, to become a Chief Data Officer, you can't simply have mastery of a single skill set.
 You must have mastered multiple aspects of data management and analytics, held leadership roles, and more to excel in the role.

-Data governance plays a crucial part in quickly building data-focussed skill sets because it incorporates many different elements.
-The quickest path to becoming a CDO is running a data governance program.
+Data governance plays a crucial part in quickly building data-focused skill sets because it incorporates many different elements.
+The quickest path to landing top Chief Data Officer jobs is by running a data governance program.

-In this blog, we'll explain exactly what a CDO is, what they do, the qualifications and experience you need to become one, and how data governance experience is the best way to expedite your journey to the C-suite.
+In this blog, we'll explain what is a Chief Data Officer, what they do, the qualifications and experience you need to become one, and how data governance experience is the best way to expedite your journey to the C-suite.

 Related Post: Learn how data governance touches every corner of a progressive data strategy